Multitask Gaussian Process with Hierarchical Latent Interactions: Experiments

-We consider an artificial experiment in order to validate the interpolation, extrapolation, and signal recovery ability of GCSM-CC and compare its pattern recognition performance with that of other MTGP methods.
-We consider three tasks: a mixed signal, its integral, and its derivative, respectively.
+We conduct an synthetic experiment learning multiple incomplete signals.
+In this context, we validate the interpolation, extrapolation, and signal recovery ability of GCSM-CC and compare its pattern recognition performance with that of other MTGPs.
+We consider three tasks corresponding to three signals: a mixed signal, its integral, and its derivative, respectively.
 Specifically, we generate a Gaussian signal with length 300 in the interval [-10, 10] and numerically compute its first integral and derivative.
+In this experiment, MTGPs allow bi-directional knowledge transfer between tasks to improve the symmetric predictions of all tasks.

-From a signal sampled from $\mathcal{GP}(0, K_\text{SM})$ we randomly choose half of data as training data, and the rest as test data.
-The integration signal points in the interval [-10, 0] are used for training (in dark yellow), while the remaining signal points in the interval [0, 10] are used for testing (in green).
-For the second task, the derivative of the signal in the interval [0, 10] is used for training and the rest of the signal is used for testing.
-The performance of GCSM-CC on the generated signal is shown in Figure 3 (a).
-As shown in Table \ref{tab:t_exp1}, all considered GP methods have comparable performance: they learn the covariance between tasks and interpolate well the missing values.

-The second task, i.e., the integral of the signal, is shown in Figure 3 (b).
+For the 1st task with a signal sampled from $\mathcal{GP}(0, K_\textit{SM})$, we randomly choose half as the training data, and the rest as testing data.
+For the 2nd task, the integral of the signal in the interval [-10, 0] are used for training (in dark yellow), while the remaining signal points in the interval [0, 10] are used for testing (in green).
+For the 3rd task, the derivative of the signal in the interval [0, 10] is used for training and the rest for testing.
+The performance of GCSM-CC on the generated signal is shown in Figure \ref{fig:arti} (a).
+According to Table \ref{tab:t_exp1}, all considered MTGPs have comparable performance: they interpolate well the missing values.
+The second task, i.e., the integral of the signal, is shown in Figure \ref{fig:arti} (b).
 In this case its inherent patterns are more difficult to recognize and extrapolate.
-Here GCSM-CC performs better than other methods: it achieves lowest MAE as well as smallest confidence interval.
-GCSM-CC excels also on the last task, i.e., the derivative signal (see Figure 3 (c)): here GCSM-CC shows best pattern learning and extrapolation capability while using the same number of base component ($Q=10$).
-Predictions obtained using SE-LMC and Mat\'ern-LMC kernels are of low quality, especially for the extrapolating tasks (integral and derivative signals): it is very hard for them to find valid patterns in the data, like the change of trend over time.
-Overall, results indicate the capability of GCSM-CC to capture integration and differentiation patterns of the generated signal simultaneously.
+Here, GCSM-CC is superior to all other methods: it achieves the lowest MAE as well as the smallest confidence interval (CI).
+Besides, GCSM-CC excels on the last task, i.e., the derivative signal (see Figure \ref{fig:arti} (c)): it shows the best pattern learning and extrapolation capability while using the same number of base component ($Q=10$).
+Overall, these results indicate that the outstanding capability of GCSM-CC in capturing integration and differentiation patterns of the generated signal simultaneously.